lightning/bolts/04-onion-routing.md

 If not for the above, since it need not forward payments, the final node could simply discard its payload.

+### Base Atomic Multipath Payments

+If the final node receives an onion packet with the `incomplete_payment` flag set, then the payment MAY be a "base" atomic multipath payment.
+Such "base" atomic multipath payments will use the same `payment_hash` for all paths.

+The `amt_to_forward` value will be the amount for this partial payment only.
+The `incomplete_payment` flag is a promise by the ultimate sender that the rest of the payment will follow in succeeding HTLCs.

+#### Requirements

+The payer:
+  - if `wait_on_incomplete` is not set in the invoice:
+    - MUST NOT set the `incomplete_payment` flag.
+  - otherwise:
+    - If they split the payment into multiple HTLCs:
+     - MUST use the same `payment_preimage` on all HTLCs.
+     - MUST set the `incomplete_payment` flag on all HTLC onions.
+     - MUST ensure that the total amount of all the HTLCs at the payee meets the `amount` requirement of the invoice.
+     - SHOULD send all payments at approximately the same time.
+     - SHOULD try to use diverse paths to the recipient for each HTLC.
+     - SHOULD retry and/or re-divide HTLCs which fail.
+     - MUST NOT allow the total value of active HTLCs to exceed the amount it is prepared to pay.

+The payee:
+  - if an onion with `incomplete_payment` is set for an invoice which flagged `wait_on_incomplete`:
+    - MUST not immediately fail the HTLC if it is valid except for the amount being too small.
+    - SHOULD wait for at least 60 seconds for more partial payments for the same `payment_preimage`.
+    - MUST accept all partial payments once the total amount meets or exceeds the invoice `amount`.
+    - MUST reply with `incomplete_payment_too_slow` to all partial payments which it times out.

+#### Rationale

+If `incomplete_payment` is set, but the total expected value has not arrived at the final node, and the final node claims the payment, then the final node has effectively sold the `payment_preimage` at a discount.

+This is effectively "economically rational atomicity".
+A final node that wants to lose money may voluntarily claim a partial payment that is less than its advertised payment amount.
+We assume that no final node would want to lose money.

+Since invoices have lifetimes, it might seem that a final node has incentive to grab a partial payment before the invoice lifetime ends.
+However, the fact still remains that the `payment_preimage` has been released for less than its market value, meaning the final node still loses value in the transaction.
+It would be better for the final node to simply not release the preimage or offer to sell it to someone else who is willing to pay the full value.

 # Shared Secret